noear/socket.d/README.md

 * Event-based, each message can be event-routed
 * The so-called semantics is described by the meta-information
 * Stream dependency, where related messages are strung together in a stream
-* Language independent, binary communication protocol (tcp, ws, udp supported).
-Support multi-language, multi-platform
+* Language independent, binary transport (tcp, ws, udp) Support multi-language, multi-platform
 * Disconnection reconnection, automatic connection restoration
 * Multiplexing, allowing multiple request and response messages to run simultaneously on a single connection
 * Two-way communication, single link two-way listening and sending